 - family medical history

-- carrier testing: i.e., cystic fibrosis, sickle cell anemia, spinal muscular atrophy, fragile X and other conditions
+- carrier testing: e.g., cystic fibrosis, sickle cell anemia, spinal muscular atrophy, fragile X and other conditions

 - prenatal genetic testing: e.g., non-invasive prenatal testing, amniocentesis, chorionic villus sampling (visit the case study on GINA and prenatal issues)

-- susceptibility and predictive testing: e.g., BRCA testing for risk of breast or ovarian cancer, testing for Huntington disease, or HNPCC testing for risk of colon cancer
+- susceptibility and predictive testing: e.g., testing for risk of Huntington disease, or hereditary cancer

 - analysis of tumors or other assessments of genes, mutations, or chromosomal changes